eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 By that it is possible to have more then one Thing organized in an AAS.
 This can especially be useful if an AAS organizes some more complex equipment with different sensors and actuators, which belong together.

 # Configuration steps
-With the more theoretical details completed we can now turn to the actual implementation and describe step by step what is required to integrate Eclipes Ditto into an AAS infrastructure of Eclipse BaSyx.
+With the more theoretical details completed we can now turn to the actual implementation and describe step by step what is required to integrate Eclipse Ditto into an AAS infrastructure of Eclipse BaSyx.

 ## Prerequisites
 1. Running instance of [Eclipse Ditto](https://eclipse.dev/ditto/)
 2. Running instance of [Eclipse BaSyx](https://wiki.eclipse.org/BaSyx_/_Documentation_/_Components)

 Those two instances must be available and a network connection must exist between both.
-In this tutorial we use the demo environment of Eclipse Ditto called `ditto.eclipseprojects.io`.
+In this tutorial we use the demo environment of Eclipse Ditto reachable at `ditto.eclipseprojects.io`.

-For our tests we used version 3.0.1 for Eclipse Ditto and version for Eclipse BaSyx.
+For our tests we used version 3.0.1 for Eclipse Ditto and version 1.4.0 for Eclipse BaSyx.
 However we assume other versions might work as well.

 ## Scenario
-Let's assume for this tutorial that we have a device with a sensor named `machine:sensor` which is capable of measuring temperature.
+Let's assume for this tutorial that we have a device with a sensor named `machine:sensor`, which is capable of measuring temperature values.
 This device sends sensor data to an Eclipse Ditto instance in the following format.

 ```json
 {